-Butia’s uPVC double-glazed doors and windows are classified by their application as follows:
+Butia’s uPVC double-glazed doors and windows are categorized by their application as follows:

-Made by different fittings, casement windows such as turn-only or tilt-only window, tilt and turn window, French window, tilt first window, etc., swing on the window’s horizontal or vertical frame, and they have various applications in buildings.
-This double-glazed system, most widely-used window in buildings, has the highest insulation rate among uPVC windows since its sash locks at the four sides of the window frame, and it is caulked by insulation rubbers which prevents heat and cold transfer, stops the ingress of dust and environmental pollutions, and increases the soundproofing level.
+Made by different fittings, casement windows (e.g. turn-only or tilt-only windows, tilt and turn windows, French windows, tilt first windows, etc.) swing on the window’s horizontal or vertical frame with various applications in buildings.
+This double-glazed system is the most widely-used window in buildings and has the highest insulation rate among uPVC windows given its sash locks around the window frame.
+It is also caulked by insulation rubbers that prevent heat and cold transfer, stops the ingress of dust and environmental contamination, and improves soundproofing.

-These double-glazed doors include different casement doors such as balcony door, entrance (lockable) door, tilt and slide door, zero-threshold door, etc., which swing on the vertical or horizontal frame, and have various applications in buildings.
+These double-glazed doors include different casement doors such as balcony door, entrance (lockable) door, tilt and slide door, zero-threshold door, and more, which swing along the vertical or horizontal frame and have various applications in buildings.
 Like casement double-glazed windows, these doors have the highest insulation rate among uPVC double-glazed doors.

-Sliding double-glazed windows have a variety of sashes such as single slider, double slider, etc., which can be used in buildings according to the function required.
-They are utilized in buildings where there is not enough space for casement double-glazed windows; here, a track-sliding window, which does not need to swing on vertical or horizontal frames, is exploited.
+Sliding double-glazed windows have various sashes, such as single slider, double slider, and others, which can be used in buildings for different applications.
+They are utilized in buildings with insufficient space for casement double-glazed windows; which necessitates the use of a track-sliding window, which does not need to swing on vertical or horizontal frames.

-Although the uPVC sliding window has a lower insulation rate than the uPVC casement window, it is insulated much better than aluminum and iron windows.
-Given that the technical requirements are met in sliding double-glazed windows, they minimize the heat loss and the ingress of dust.
+Despite having poorer insulation rate than uPVC casement windows, uPVC sliding windows are much better insulated than aluminum and iron windows.
+Since sliding double-glazed windows meet technical standards and minimize heat loss and ingress of dust.

-Like sliding double-glazed windows, these doors have a variety of sashes such as single slider, double slider, etc., with the same technical features and specifications.
-Further, these doors can have lockable fittings installed to manufacture entrance doors.
+Like sliding double-glazed windows, these come in various sashes, such as single slider, double slider, and more, with the same technical features and specifications.
+Moreover, these doors can have lockable fittings installed for entrance doors.